-Yes, you might lose more total body weight faster if you do low carb for a certain period of time, but that will be just from the water weight and from the glycogen stores in our body.
+Yes, you might lose more body weight faster if you do low carb for a certain period of time.
+But that will be just from the water weight and from the glycogen stores in our body.

-So, you will have to eat less carbs.
+So, you will have to eat fewer carbs.

 If you care to know more about carbs, low carb diets or want to give carb cycling a try (it is beneficial in some cases) please head over to this article.

 This part of the article will feel like an anatomy lesson.
 But I will try to make it less boring than it sounds.